apache/incubator-graphar/docs/user-guide/getting-started.rst

   // add other edges
   // ...

-  //write to GAR files
+  // write to GAR files
   builder.Dump();

-See also `GAR Writer API Reference <../api-reference.html#writer-and-builder>`_.
+See also `C++ Writer API Reference <../reference/api-reference-cpp.html#writer-and-builder>`_.

 A PageRank Example
 ``````````````````
-Here we will go through an example of out-of-core graph analytic algorithms based on GAR using PageRank as an example.
+Here we will go through an example of out-of-core graph analytic algorithms based on GAR which calculates the PageRank.
 Please look `here <https://en.wikipedia.org/wiki/PageRank>`_ if you want a detailed explanation of the PageRank algorithm.
+And the source code can be found at `pagerank_example.cc`_.

-The source code can be found at `pagerank_example.cc`_.
-In this program, we first read the graph information file to get its metadata; and then, construct the vertex collection as well as the edge collection as the handle to access the graph; next, a PageRank algorithm is implemented with data for vertices cached in memory while edges are streamed through disk I/O; finally, we extend the vertex information with type "person" to include a new property named "pagerank" (a new vertex information file named *person-new-pagerank.vertex.yml* is saved) and uses the **VerticesBuilder** to write the results to new generated files.
+This program first reads in the graph information file to obtain the metadata; then, it constructs the vertex and edge collections to enable access to the graph.
+After that, an implementation of the PageRank algorithm is provided, with data for the vertices stored in memory, and the edges streamed through disk I/O. Finally, the vertex information with type "person" is extended to include a new property named "pagerank" (a new vertex information file named *person-new-pagerank.vertex.yml* is saved) and the **VerticesBuilder** is used to write the results to new generated data chunks.

-Please refer to `more examples <../applications/out-of-core.html>`_ for learning about other scenarios of working with GraphAr.
+Please refer to `more examples <../applications/out-of-core.html>`_ to learn about the other available case studies utilizing GraphAr.

 .. _Building Steps: https://github.com/alibaba/GraphAr/blob/main/README.rst